jseparovic/MQL4CSharp/README.md

 I mainly started this project as a way to get decent backtesting performance in MT4 whilst using a mainstream language.
 I picked C# due to simplicity.

-https://github.com/jseparovic/MQL4CSharp/blob/master/MQL4CSharp/Strategies/TestStrategy.cs shows as example of creating a trendline in the call to onInit.
-Alos, a few account functions are logged using log4net This is just to prove the concept.
+https://github.com/jseparovic/MQL4CSharp/blob/master/MQL4CSharp/UserDefined/Strategy/MaCrossStrategy.cs shows as example strategy using the framework.

 To implement a strategy, you just extend the Strategy class and implement the abstract methods.

-I'll be adding trade functions to the strategy type shortly:
+Methods like:
   - getStopLoss
   - getTakeProfit
   - getEntryPrice